 An overview of the concepts, principles, and ideals of Western philosophy, with a focus on educational applications.
 Students with credit in EDFO 304 may not take PHIL 224 for credit.

 PHIL 280 Study Tour [A: 0-1-6]3.

-The study of Philosophy in an off-campus setting.
+Prerequisite: To be determined Rotation: Arranged The study of Philosophy in an off-campus setting.

 †PHIL 326 Epistemology [A: 3-0-0]3.